Getting Into Windows XP Recovery Console

 Hi BKW,

-I’m currently working with Steve on the same issue over on this thread http://www.proposedsolution.com/solutions/ntldr-is-compressed-press-ctrlaltdel-to-restart/#comments
+I’m currently working with Steve on the same issue over on this thread https://www.proposedsolution.com/solutions/ntldr-is-compressed-press-ctrlaltdel-to-restart/#comments

 It’s something we haven’t seen before.
 Do you have a Windows CD/DVD that you can boot from?
-If not, I’d suggest you create a Windows 7 Repair Disc from this article: http://www.proposedsolution.com/downloads/download-windows-7-vista-bootable-disc-cd-dvd-iso-image/
+If not, I’d suggest you create a Windows 7 Repair Disc from this article: https://www.proposedsolution.com/downloads/download-windows-7-vista-bootable-disc-cd-dvd-iso-image/

 You’re going to need it I’d say.